Part 2 of 4

 They are a reflection of different views of democracy legitimacy within Western civilization and revolved around American unilateralism and international law.
 International law which the U.S. has helped structure during the last 50 years and with its actions in the Middle East (Iran, Iraq and Libya) during the last 20 years has severely damaged and most likely has led to the different perception and approach in Russia.

-This conflict of interest between Russia and the U.S was influenced by NATO enlargement, NATO 1999 Serbia war / Kosovo war, the 2002 U.S. withdrawal from the MBA treaty, the 2003 Iraq war and the 2003-2005 support for the colour revolutions in what Russia considers it’s spheres of interests which all have added to the strain and seen from their perspective gave Russia cause to turn away.
+These differences between Russia and the U.S were influenced by NATO enlargement, NATO 1999 Serbia war / Kosovo war, the 2002 U.S. withdrawal from the MBA treaty, the 2003 Iraq war and the 2003-2005 support for the colour revolutions in what Russia considers it’s spheres of interests which all have added to the strain and seen from their perspective gave Russia cause to turn away.

 The Russian perception which was made clear in the 2007 speech by Vladimir Putin at the Munich Security Conference addressing American unilateralism.
 In 2008 Russian officials emphasized that Ukrainian membership into NATO would be viewed as crossing the brightest of red lines.